discopop-project/discopop/docs/How_to_contribute.md

 ## Creating a new release
 Execute the following steps in order to create a new DiscoPoP release:
+- Update the version files in the repository
 - Create a branch of the `master` with the name `release/1.2.3`
 - Create a tag on the newly created branch with the name `v1.2.3`
     - Creating the tag triggers the automatic publication of the project to PyPi